jorisdrenth/entrust/README.md

-### This fork is to fix the package to be installable on Laravel v7 and Laravel v8
+### This fork is to fix the package to be installable on Laravel v10

 ### Installation

-For Laravel 7 run:
-`composer require "codebot/entrust": "^7.0"`

-For Laravel 8 run:
+For Laravel 10 run:
 `composer require "codebot/entrust": "^8.0"`

 Click [here](https://github.com/Zizaco/entrust/blob/master/README.md) for the full documentation.